-Vancouver, BC – September 20, 2018 – Leading Edge Materials Corp. (“Leading Edge Materials” or the “Company”) (TSXV: LEM) (Nasdaq First North: LEMSE) (OTCQB: LEMIF) announces its third quarter results for the period ending July 31, 2018.
-All references to dollar amounts in this release are in Canadian dollars.
+Vancouver, September 27, 2021 – Leading Edge Materials Corp. (“Leading Edge Materials” or the “Company”) (TSXV: LEM) (Nasdaq First North: LEMSE) (OTCQB: LEMIF) (FRA: 7FL) announces third quarter results for the period ending July 31, 2021.
+All references to dollar amounts in this release are in Canadian dollars unless otherwise specified.

 Selected Financial Data